Obister-ji/FLAME-AI-9-OCT/Prompt writer/README.md

 ### Setup Instructions

 1. **Current n8n Integration Status**:
-   - The provided n8n endpoint (`https://n8n.srv970139.hstgr.cloud/form/clean-idea-weaver`) is configured as a form trigger
+   - The provided n8n endpoint (`https://n8n.srv970139.hstgr.cloud/webhook/0dcd9b71-bf7f-4519-86bd-20304f600c4c`) is configured as a webhook trigger
-   - This endpoint returns an HTML form interface rather than a JSON API
+   - This endpoint is connected to the prompt writer workflow
-   - The application currently uses a simulated AI response that mimics what the n8n workflow would return
+   - The application uses this endpoint to process prompt optimization requests through n8n

 2. **For Full n8n Integration**:
    - Create a new n8n workflow with a Webhook trigger that returns JSON